moonwell-fi/moonwell-contracts-v2/docs/governance/MARKET_UPDATE.md

 2. Set the `id` to 0 while the proposal is not yet on-chain.
 3. Once the proposal is on-chain, update the `id` with the proposal id from the transaction `ProposalCreated` event emisison.
+4. The proposal id must be set immediately after going on chain to veirfy that calldata is matching and correct.

 Important notes: